Bodo-inc/Bodo-examples/Kubernetes/README.md

 # Bodo Kubernetes Example

 This folder contains information about how to deploy a Bodo application with Kubernetes.
-We deploy Bodo with the [Kubeflow MPI-Operator](https://github.com/kubeflow/mpi-operator), which enables resiliency in the case of Node Failure for long running Bodo applications.
+We deploy Bodo using the [Kubeflow MPI-Operator](https://github.com/kubeflow/mpi-operator), which enables running MPI applications in a Kubernetes environment.
+In typical Kubernetes fashion, this also provides resiliency in the case of Node Failure for long running Bodo applications.

 ## Prerequisites